BU-IE-582/fall20-kaanblgn/index.md

 # Welcome to Kaan Bilgin

-This is my [Progress Journal website](https://bu-ie-582.github.io/fall20-kaanblgn/) created for IE 582 course at Boğaziçi University.
+This is my Progress Journal Website created for IE 582 course at Boğaziçi University.

 ## Homework Assignments